alicevision/MeshroomGeolocation/README.md

 pip install -r requirements.txt
 ```

-## Plugin System
-Since recently a plugin system has been added to Meshroom.

-You can add your plugin from the local cloned folder or from the URL.
-Just by going in File > Advanced > Install Plugin...

-If you are using the local installation you'll need a __init__.py file and a meshroomPlugin.json file.
-It is really important to mention the "pluginName" and the "nodesFolder" to be sure everything will be found.

 ## Environment variables
 Custom nodes can be added to Meshroom by setting the environment variable `MESHROOM_NODES_PATH`.